School-of-Code-HQ/recap_ui-ux_week-3/README.md

 - Create user personas and user stories - who will be using your app?
 What needs will this app fulfill?
 Add your user stories and personas to this repo.
 - Plan your design, and create your wireframes.
 Download or screenshot them from whatever tool you're using and add them to this repo.
 - Create a high-fidelity design which looks like the end-product you are hoping to build.
 Ensure you commit once you've completed your design process!

+You'll present your designs and process to your peers on Monday morning to get feedback as well.

 #### 🌟 Bonus